How to Determine if a Rectangle is Perfect

 if (!points.count(to_string(X2) + "," + to_string(Y2))) return false;

-// both area and vertices match, indicating the rectangle meets the requirements
+// if the area and vertices match, the rectangle meets the requirements

 return true;